DCC-EX/dcc-ex.github.io/docs/index.rst

 Welcome to affordable, extensible DCC model railroading! |BR| \ |BR| \
 |DCC-EX| is a team of dedicated enthusiasts producing open source *DCC solutions* for you to run your complete model railroad layout.
-Our easy to use, do-it-yourself products are based on off-the-shelf open source Arduino technology.
+Our easy to use, Do-It-Yourself(DIY) products are based on off-the-shelf open source Arduino technology.
 They currently include:

 .. list-table::
     :widths: 33 33 33